sandersn/pursuit-workshop/presentation.md

 - Asking people for help when you need it.
 - Learning how projects are run, technically AND socially.

-Open source is a great way to round out an education, and companies know this.
-Downside is that it's basically "spec work" -- if you're in it to get experience, you can do a lot of work for free that ends up unused.

 ### What I Get From Open Source

 As a full-time software engineer, the things I get from open source are longer-term benefits.